 This mouthwatering vegetable dish, made with yellow split peas, is mostly popular on the Greek island of Santorini, however, remains dominant in terms of popularity all across Greece.
 It is creamy with spectacular taste—great starter for winter days.
-Enjoy this Fava Dip as an appetizer or dip with a drizzle of extra virgin olive oil.
+Enjoy this Fava dish as an appetizer or dip with a drizzle of extra virgin olive oil.

 9. Feta Me Meli

-Another Greek food item that can be tasted as dessert or an entrée.
+Another Greek food dish that can be tasted as dessert or an entrée.
 Feta is wrapped in filo pastry before oven baked and honey is drizzled over it.
 The optimum balance between salty feta and sweet honey creates a mesmerizing taste.

 . . .